turingschool/md_launch_curriculum/Mod2/Labs/Week1/IntroToDatabases.md

 ### Outlining Database Tables

-In small groups, discuss what data you might want to store from the Message Logger application.
+In small groups, discuss what data you might want to store for a library.
 What tables would you need in a database?
 What columns would those tables have?
 How are those tables related?

+Here are some questions to help get you started:
+* What kinds of things exist in a library?
+* Would a library ever have multiple copies of the same book?
+* How will we know if a book has been checked out?

 You should come up with at least 2 tables.